jianjian97/Swiss-Geography-Master/README.md

 * [Authors](#authors)

 ## General Information
-This project's goal is to increase the general awareness of the Swiss geography and to show our students some (fun) facts about Switzerland.
-The program shows where the cantons' capitals and other Swiss landmarks are located on the map and also gives the students an intuition about how populated each canton is.
-There are also a few facts about mountains, lakes and other famous sightseeing spots.
-The program is divided into multiple sections or so-called chapters.
-There is a learning section and a gaming section.
-For more information, please refer to the [Program Structure](#program-structure).

-For simplicity, we refer to the user as "user" or "student" in the whole code and use the masculine pronoun "he".
-Under the pronouns "he", "him", and "his" we want to include any gender.
+The goal of this project is to increase the general awareness of Switzerland's geography and to entertainingly teach the user some fun facts and numbers about the country.
+The program shows on the map where the cantons' capitals and other Swiss landmarks are located and gives the user an intuition about how populated each canton is.
+The program is divided into multiple chapters and it transitions from a learning section to a game section.
+For simplicity, in the whole code we refer to the user as "user" or "he", and under the pronouns "he", "him", and "his" we include every gender.

 ## Technologies
 * Python version: 3.8.3
 * Jupyter Notebook: To install Juypter Notebook, please refer to https://jupyter.org/install
-* Libraries used: `pandas`, `numpy`, `locale`, `folium`, `random`, `tkinter`, `json`, `math` (for description refer to [Libraries Description](#libraries-description))
+* Libraries used: `pandas`, `numpy`, `locale`, `folium`, `random`, `tkinter`, `json`, `math` (for their descriptions refer to [Libraries Description](#libraries-description))

 ## Setup
-To run this project, we recommend using Jupyter Notebook/Anaconda.
+To run this program, it is recommended to use Jupyter Notebook/Anaconda.
 Please also use PowerShell by Anaconda to install the following libraries locally:

 ```
 $ pip install folium
 $ pip install pandas
 $ pip install tkinter
 ```
+Before running the program, it is fundamental to export and save locally all the files that are collected on this GitHub repository (code, Excel files, figures, ...).

 ## Program Structure

 ### Chapter 0: Import data and packages
-This is a short introduction step to analyze the data and import all packages.
-This is an important step for the rest of the code to be executed correctly and without errors.
+As introduction step, you import the packages and the data.
+This is important for the rest of the code to run correctly and without errors.
-* Packages imported: `pandas`, `numpy`, `locale`, `folium`, `random`, `tkinter`, `json`, `math`
+* Packages to import: `pandas`, `numpy`, `locale`, `folium`, `random`, `tkinter`, `json`, `math`
-* Data imported: `Population.xlsx`, `Coordinates.xlsx`.
-All needed for the further illustration purpose of the map.
-The data includes all population numbers for the cantons and all coordinates for the pointers (mountains, capitals).
-We run some cross-checks that everything just appears once and there is no duplicates.
+* Data to import: `Population.xlsx`, `Coordinates.xlsx`.
+The data in those tables are needed for the further illustration purpose of the map.
+The data includes the population numbers for the cantons and all coordinates for the pointers (capitals and landmarks).

 ### Chapter 1: Preliminary steps to create the map
 As first part of the game, we create a map where the user finds red markers for the locations of all Swiss cantons' capitals and blue markers for some Swiss landmarks.
 To show the map we use the `folium` package.
 To create the markers on the map, we use the `.Marker` function.
 When the user clicks on the marker, a message appears with the population of the canton.
 In this chapter, we prepare the text message of the markers.